minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.rst

    -  **NUMBER**: For this property we ask the user to send us an integer between 0 and 9.

--  **required**: In here we need to give a list of the objects' names that the user has to provide to run our boefje.
-For this example we will only require the user to give us the *MESSAGE* variable.
+-  **required**: Here we need to give a list of the objects' names that the user has to provide to run our boefje. for this example, we will only require the user to give us the *MESSAGE* variable.
 We do this by adding "MESSAGE" to the *required* list.